kylbutlr/public-chat-api/README.md

 ### [Click here for a live preview](https://kylbutlr-chat-app.herokuapp.com/) of my React app that uses this API.

-Or [go to the API directly](https://kylbutlr-chat-api.herokuapp.com/) in your browser.
-(Try going to /posts)
+Or [go to the API directly](https://kylbutlr-chat-api.herokuapp.com/posts) in your browser.
+(Link goes to /posts)

 **All messages will be publicly displayed (deleted daily)**.